Udo Walz: Other ventures

 Walz was an ambassador for Dianiño, a childhood diabetes foundation.
 In 2005, he joined the Christian Democratic Union of Germany, with the hope that "the CDU would clear out the bureaucracy."

 Walz starred in a five-part docusoap named "Typisch Udo" (Typical Udo), which premiered in 2004 on RTL.

 Personal life

 In July 2008, Walz entered a civil union with Carsten Thamm-Walz, his partner since 1993.
 After same-sex marriage in Germany was legalised in 2017, Walz stated his opposition to converting his civil union to a marriage and reiterated his position on same-sex marriage in general, saying "I think only a man and a woman should get married, if they want to start a family."
 Walz lived in Schmargendorf, an Ortsteil of Berlin.

-Walz suffered from severe diabetes, and was wheelchair-bound for months before his death.
+Walz suffered from severe diabetes, and was unable to walk for months before his death.
 He died on 20 November 2020, two weeks after suffering diabetic shock and falling into a coma, and was buried at Waldfriedhof Dahlem.